 As a widower, Flash kept very busy doing volunteer work of all kinds.
 He loved people, and they loved him.
 A greeting always required a hug.
 He volunteered at the Friendship Center in Petoskey, delivered blood all over the State of Michigan for the Red Cross, and drove the Elder's bus for the Little Traverse Bay Band of Odawa Indians.
 He was a recycler.
 He kept any highway he drove clean by picking up bottles and cans that people threw out of their cars.

 The word quirkiness describes Flash and his many wonderful idiosyncrasies.
 A flyswatter was always within reach.
 This inspired his daughter to present him with a unique flyswatter bouquet for Father's day.
 He was loved by anyone who knew him.
 He was mostly a man of few words, but if compelled, the expletives would give George Carlin a run for his money.

 Food: He loved pasties, he was a Finn, but his greatest love was …... peanut butter.
 He ate it on everything.
 He kept an emergency jar in his car in case he was having dinner where there might not be PB for his hamburger, or even his ice cream for dessert.
 It was for Flash that the peanut butter lappan, a Hungarian dessert was invented.
 Apple lappan, blueberry lappan, cherry lappan – and now peanut butter lappan.

 He will be missed by many people whose lives were made better by knowing him.
 Rest in Peace, Flash.
 Charitable donations in memory of Flash are asked to please be directed to the Harbor Hall Treatment Center in Petoskey.

-To send flowers to Gordon "Flash" L. Shepard's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gordon "Flash" L. Shepard, please visit our floral store.